Santa Croce, Florence: Art

 Once present in the church's Medici Chapel, but now split between the Florentine Galleries and the Bagatti Valsecchi Museum in Milan, is a polyptych by Lorenzo di Niccolò, whilst the Novitiate Altarpiece by Filippo Lippi and a predella by Pesellino was painted for the church's Novitiate Chapel.

+Stained-glass windows

+Santa Croce also contains some of the earliest stained-glass windows in Florence.
+In medieval Italy, stained-glass windows were usually designed by a painter and then created by a glazier, an artist with specialized training in the fabrication of stained-glass windows.
+Many of the private chapels located in the church's transept, as well as the high altar chapel of the church, contain well preserved late 13th- and 14th-century stained-glass windows.
+There are also several examples of 19th- and 20th-century stained glass in Santa Croce.
+The windows in and around the high altar chapel include:

 Funerary monuments

 The basilica became popular with Florentines as a place of worship and patronage and it became customary for greatly honoured Florentines to be buried or commemorated there.
 Some were in chapels "owned" by wealthy families such as the Bardi and Peruzzi.
 As time progressed, space was also granted to notable Italians from elsewhere.
 For 500 years monuments were erected in the church including those to: